Overview

 All people in England receiving Adult Social Care services should expect to pay for their care and support.
 You should expect to pay towards the cost of support services unless your assets, savings, and income are very low.

-- Any service or part of service which the NHS is under a duty to provide.
+• any service or part of service which the NHS is under a duty to provide.
 This includes Continuing Healthcare and the NHS contribution to Registered Nursing Care.
-You can find out more about eligibility for this on the NHS Continuing Healthcare web page.
+You can find out more about eligibility for this here.

-You can request a paper copy of this by contacting the Council on 0151 443 2600 or by visiting your local Knowsley Library and requesting a copy.
+You can also request a paper copy of this by contacting the Council on 0151 443 2600 or you can visit the following libraries across Knowsley and request a copy - Huyton, Halewood, Kirkby, Prescot and Stockbridge Village.

 Following your social care needs assessment, and providing it is agreed that the Council will be arranging your care and support, the Council will contact you to arrange a financial assessment.
 This will be carried out by the Financial Assessment and Charging Team.
 The team will also provide advice and information on benefits you might be able to get to help with your living costs.